garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/AGILE.md

 ## 12 principles of [[AGILE]] [[software]]
 1. Our highest priority is to satisfy customer through **early & continuous delivery** of valuable [[software]]
-2. Welcoming changing requirements, even late in development. [[AGILE]] processes harness change for the customer's competitive advantage
+2. Welcoming **changing requirements**, even late in development. [[AGILE]] processes harness change for the customer's competitive advantage
-3. Deliver working software frequently, from a couple of weeks to a couple of month -
+3. Deliver **working [[software]] frequently**, from a couple of weeks to a couple of month - with a preference to the shorter timescale